| Internet-Draft | MIMI Room Policy | November 2025 |

 If the maximum number of active participants is zero, then no participants are allowed to have clients in the room's MLS group.¶

-field is used to provide fine-grained control about which transitions are allowed when adding and removing participants and when moving participants to new roles, including banning/unbanning, and promoting/demoting to or from roles with moderator or administrator privileges.
+The authorized_role_changes field is used to provide fine-grained control about which transitions are allowed when adding and removing participants and when moving participants to new roles, including banning/unbanning, and promoting/demoting to or from roles with moderator or administrator privileges.

 A more detailed discussion is in the description of the specific capabilities in the next section.¶